A Weekend with Terence McKenna

 The Rites of Spring

 Terence McKenna theorizes that ingestion of psilocybin mushrooms catalyzed the emergence of human self-reflection.
 He argues that psilocybin enhanced visual acuity and symbol processing in early hominids, leading to the development of human consciousness.
 Psychedelic plants can accelerate cultural change by deconditioning rigid mindsets, according to McKenna.
 He envisions a future where machines have consciousness and visible language communicates meaning directly.
 Ultimately, McKenna foresees the impending transformation of humanity through imagination and connection with the mysterious Other.
-Delivered at the Ojai Foundation in California.

 The Universe of Experience